-We are located on the third floor of the Stover Campus Center.
-Counseling is confidential and free to Waynesburg University students.
-We are open from 8:30 AM = 4:30 PM weekdays.
+The Counseling Center is located on the third floor of the Stover Campus Center.
+Counseling is confidential and free to all Waynesburg University students.

+We are open from 8:30 AM - 4:30 PM Monday-Friday.
 In person or online appointments are available.
 Evening hours are also available.

 What issues does the Counseling Center address for students?
 The Counseling Center can help students with academic, career and personal concerns.
-We work with students to help them improve their study skills and explore major/career options.
-We also counsel students with a variety of mental health issues such as anxiety, depression, post-traumatic stress, eating disorders, relationship concerns, grief and homesickness.
+We counsel students with a variety of mental health issues such as anxiety, depression, post-traumatic stress, eating disorders, relationship concerns, grief and homesickness.
+We also work with students to help them improve their study skills and explore major/career options.